2026 Irish Grand National - Betting Odds, Tips and Runners

 🥇 Irish Grand National Jockey & Trainer Statistics

-When picking your potential Irish Grand National winners, it’s also important to analyse the past performances of jockeys and trainers.
+When picking your potential BoyleSports Irish Grand National winners, it’s also important to analyse the past performances of jockeys and trainers.
 Some will have performed particularly well in historic Irish Grand Nationals, whereas others have an impressive overall win-rate at the Fairyhouse course.

 Here’s an overview of the best performing jockeys and trainers across the previous 20 Irish Grand National iterations.